 - If a UE has serving cell in FR2-2,

 - If the TCI state is provided in RMTC configuration of FR2-2, the UE shall assume the configured RSSI measurement resources are QCL-ed with TypeD to the DL RS associated with the TCI state provided in the RMTC configuration.
+The UE does not expect to be configured with an explicit TCI-state in RMTC-Config with a reference serving cell in FR1 or FR2-1.
 If no TCI state is provided in the RMTC configuration, the UE shall assume the configured RSSI measurement resources are QCL-ed with TypeD to one of the latest received PDSCH and the latest monitored CORESET in the active BWP of a serving carrier in FR2-2.

 - If a UE has no serving cell in FR2-2,